ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 - [ProductPriceRange](https://doc.ibexa.co/en/4.5/search/aggregation_reference/productpricerange_aggregation/) - based on product price
 - [ProductTypeTerm](https://doc.ibexa.co/en/4.5/search/aggregation_reference/producttypeterm_aggregation/) - based on product type

+### Password security

+You can now enhance password security with a setting that prevents using passwords that have been exposed in a public breach.
+To do it, the system checks the password against known password dumps by using the https://haveibeenpwned.com/ API.

+See [Breached passwords](https://doc.ibexa.co/en/master/users/user_management/#breached-passwords) for more information.

 ### Ibexa Connect

 For list of changes in Ibexa Connect, see [Ibexa app release notes](https://doc.ibexa.co/projects/connect/en/latest/general/ibexa_app_release_notes/).